 So far, I am really loving driving my new car.
 Having Bluetooth connectivity is really convenient for music and phone calls.
 It’s crazy being able to actually press a *button* to lock and unlock the doors.
 (No joke, I’m actually having a hard time adjusting to that.)
 When I commute to work, it’s fun having easy-to-use cruise control.
 It is worth noting that the car also has an eco-friendly mode which I leave turned on at all times.
 Overall, I’m SUPER pleased with it!

-By far, one of favorite features in the Honda Civic is the cool, colorful dashboard that makes you hyper-aware of how fast you’re driving, shows if you are getting good/bad gas mileage, and displays a custom wallpaper if you program it to!
+By far, one of my favorite features in the Honda Civic is the cool, colorful dashboard that makes you hyper-aware of how fast you’re driving, shows if you are getting good/bad gas mileage, and displays a custom wallpaper if you program it to!

-Please oh please let this car last me more than 2 or 3 years.
+Please, oh please, let this car last me more than 2 or 3 years.